sudhakar3697/Node-Addons-using-N-API-CPP-Samples/README.md

 # N-API_CPP_Sample_Node_Addons

-Addons here are built for NW.js with NW-Gyp.
-With the usage of Node-Addon-Api (N-API), these addons can be compiled for both Node.js and NW.js.
+As Node-Addon-Api (N-API) is used, these addons can be compiled for both Node.js and NW.js(Node-Webkit).
+Samples are based on NW.js.